Nick Halling

 Nick Halling is a British sports broadcaster and journalist who studied English & Theology at Leeds University.
 He was a boxing commentator for Sky Sports and presented their American football, as well as ice hockey, ten-pin bowling and numerous other events.

 Halling used to co-present the National Football League (NFL) on Sky Sports along with Kevin Cadle.
 He is also known for his coverage of the National Hockey League on Channel Five in the UK.
-He also narrates Channel 4's football programme Goalissimo, BBC's The Football League Show, KOTV Boxing magazine shows and Channel Five's World's Strongest Man.
+He also narrated Channel 4's football programme Goalissimo, BBC's The Football League Show, KOTV Boxing magazine shows and Channel Five's World's Strongest Man.